Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/config_options.md

 Configuration Options
 =====================

 This document describes information about configuration options for GridMet.
 Please see the other documentation pages for GridMet to have its recommended use explained.
-For example, [overview](https://hco-dev-docs.readthedocs.io/en/latest/gridcell_metrics/overview.html) describes pages that are a part of the documentation.
+For example, the [overview](https://hco-dev-docs.readthedocs.io/en/latest/gridcell_metrics/overview.html) describes pages that are a part of the documentation.

 ## Config.txt options